 Also, the authors do not provide any data on the temporal evolution of dissolved O2, lactate and acetate in the effluent from the different reactors (although lactate and acetate measurements are mentioned in the materials section) - data that would be essential for a thorough interpretation of the results.
 It would also have been helpful to compare the amounts of O2 and lactate consumed in the reactors with the initial amounts of As, Fe and Mn in aggregates, and with the amounts leached from the system during the experiments in order to check for electron balance.

-Response 1-5
+Response 1-5 DONE (1-3)

 Agreed.
 Please refer to Response 1-3, which addresses the same concern.